wncc/SoC-Portal/backend/DB_Diagram.md

 # Database Entity Relationship Diagram
 > An entity–relationship model (or ER model) describes interrelated things of interest in a specific domain of knowledge.
 A basic ER model is composed of entity types (which classify the things of interest) and specifies relationships that can exist between entities (instances of those entity types). -  Wikipedia

-This is a diagram that shows the current database schema, generated based on the app's models.
+This is a diagram that shows the current database schema, generated based on the project's models.

 ```mermaid
 ---